envoyproxy/gateway/GOALS.md

 operate.

 ### All environments
-The Envoy Gateway will support running natively in Kubernetes environments as well as non-Kubernetes deployments.
+Envoy Gateway will support running natively in Kubernetes environments as well as non-Kubernetes deployments.

-Initially, Kubernetes will receive the most focus, with the aim of having the Envoy Gateway become the de facto standard for Kubernetes ingress supporting the [Gateway API](https://gateway-api.sigs.k8s.io/).
+Initially, Kubernetes will receive the most focus, with the aim of having Envoy Gateway become the de facto standard for Kubernetes ingress supporting the [Gateway API](https://gateway-api.sigs.k8s.io/).
 Additional goals include multi-cluster support and various runtime environments.